Ph.D. in French Studies, New York University (2005)

 Contemporary French civilization and culture, history of modern France, France in Europe

-I am currently the Director of the program for the European Studies minor.
-For an overview of the program with links to the plan of study, please consult: http://academics.adelphi.edu/artsci/european-studies/
+I am currently the Director of the International Studies Program and the program for the European Studies minor.
+For an overview of each program, with links to the plan of study, please consult:

 20th century French cultural and social history, history of women and feminism in France, history of domestic architecture, urbanism in France, history of utopian projects.